mrjclark/FinApp/Governance/Standards/07 Cryptography Standards.md

 - Symmetric cryptography (e.g., AES, HMAC) must be used for internal data protection, MACs, and performance-critical operations.
 - Asymmetric cryptography (e.g., RSA, ECC) must be used for digital signatures, contributor attestations, and non-repudiable actions.
 - Contributors must select methods based on data classification, trust boundaries, and audit requirements.

+### 3.8 Implementation Standards

+#### 3.8.1 Cryptographic Module Validation
+- All cryptographic implementations must use FIPS 140-3 validated modules.
+- Contributors must verify module validation status prior to deployment and document it in implementation artifacts.

+#### 3.8.2 Approved Mechanism Mapping
+- Contributors must select cryptographic mechanisms based on NIST SP 800-175B-approved categories:
+  - Data-at-rest: AES-256 with GCM or CBC
+  - Data-in-transit: TLS 1.3 with forward secrecy
+  - Authentication: HMAC-SHA-256 or digital signatures (RSA/ECC)
+  - Integrity: SHA-2 family with MAC or signature verification

+#### 3.8.3 Implementation Traceability
+- Each cryptographic control must be traceable to a control ID, mechanism type, and contributor attestation.
+- Symbolic tags (e.g., AES256-GCM, RSA-SIG) must be used in documentation and commit messages to reinforce clarity and auditability.

+### 3.9 Contributor Key Stewardship

+#### 3.9.1 Contributor Signing Keys
+- All contributors must use personal signing keys for commits, attestations, and sensitive operations.
+- Keys must be registered during onboarding and validated annually.
+- Signing events must include symbolic tags and commit metadata for traceability.

+#### 3.9.2 Key Revocation and Recovery
+- Contributors must report suspected key compromise immediately.
+- Revocation procedures must include automated alerts, access revocation, and issuance of new keys.
+- Recovery rituals must include contributor reflection, attestation, and symbolic recommitment to stewardship.

 ## 4. Implementation Guidance
 - Reference guides for AES key generation, TLS configuration, and entropy validation are maintained in the FinApp Procedures Repository.